humdrum-tools/humdrum-documentation/guide/ch26/index.md

   ABC
   \*-
   ---------
-Specifically, the above \"cleaving\" would be done using the following
+Specifically, the above "cleaving" would be done using the following
 command:

 `cleave -i '**A,**B,**C' -o '**new'` *inputfile*